-Changing the viewpoint: entrapment of melt inclusions upon heating generally trapped during crystallization of magmas, i.e. along the cooling path where the host crystal is 76 crystallizing from the melt which is being entrapped (Fig. 1).
-MI-bearing phenocrysts in lavas are a 77 typical example of this mode of occurrence.
-Being trapped along the down-temperature trajectory (Fig. 78 79 1), such classic MI represent therefore snapshots on the liquid line of descent of silicate liquids (i.e., they represent variably evolved melts) and, particularly in the case of felsic systems, they have 80 81 represented a key tool to investigate and understand the genesis of a variety of ore deposits (Audétat 82 and Lowenstern, 2014 and references therein).
-Even in the case of entrapment by the first liquidus phase (for example olivine in some mantle-derived magmas), classic MI often approximate the 83 composition of the parental melt (i.e., the most primitive melt found in an area) and not that of the 84 primary one (i.e., the melt derived directly by partial melting of the source; see Fig. 1 in Bartoli et al., 85 2014).
-86
+MI are small volumes of silicate melt enclosed in minerals (Roedder 1984).
+First recognized in the 19th century by Sorby (1858), MI hosted in minerals of igneous rocks have been long studied and widely used in the last 40 years (see data set reported in Kesler et al. 2013), becoming a worldwide-accepted technique to investigate melt evolution in magmatic systems (Clocchiatti 1975; Roedder 1979; Sobolev 1996; Frezzotti 2001; Schiano 2003; Bodnar and Student 2006; Thomas and Davidson 2012; Audétat and Lowenstern 2014; and references therein).
+These MI (hereafter "classic MI") are generally trapped during crystallization of magmas, i.e., along the cooling path where the host crystal is crystallizing from the melt that is being entrapped (Fig. 1).
+MI-bearing phenocrysts in lavas are a typical example of this mode of occurrence.
+Being trapped along the down-temperature trajectory (Fig. 1), such classic MI represent therefore snapshots on the liquid line of descent of silicate liquids (i.e., they represent variably evolved melts) and, particularly in the case of felsic systems, they have represented a key tool to investigate and understand the genesis of various ore deposits (Audétat and Lowenstern 2014 and references therein).
+Even in the case of entrapment by the first liquidus phase (for example olivine in some mantle-derived magmas), classic MI often approximate the composition of the parental melt (i.e., the most primitive melt found in an area) and not that of the primary one [i.e., the melt derived directly by partial melting of the source; see Fig. 1 in Bartoli et al. (2014)].